You ask it, we have it answered!

 Provider’s trust

-A provider’s trust focusses on ensuring the financial well-being of a dependent individual, such as a disabled family member or a loved one with special needs upon the testator’s passing.
-This testamentary trust is specifically designed to provide ongoing financial support and care for such a beneficiary, taking into account their unique requirements.
+A provider’s trust focusses on ensuring the financial well-being of a dependent individual, such as a family member with a disability or a loved one with special needs, upon the testator’s passing.
+This trust is specifically designed to provide ongoing financial support and care for such beneficiaries, taking into account their unique requirements.

 By creating a provider’s trust, the testator ensures that their loved one will receive the necessary financial support, which will be managed by a trustee who understands the beneficiary’s specific needs.

-Choosing the right testamentary trust will offer invaluable benefits and peace of mind in estate planning, particularly when it comes to providing for vulnerable beneficiaries.
-With these unique testamentary trust options for estate planning available – children’s, widow’s or provider’s trusts – the individual needs of your loved ones will be addressed even if you are no longer here.
+Choosing the right testamentary trust offers invaluable benefits and peace of mind in estate planning, particularly when it comes to providing for vulnerable beneficiaries.
+With these unique testamentary trust options for estate planning available – children’s, widow’s, provider’s trusts – the individual needs of your loved ones can be taken care of when you are no longer here.

 There are many types of trusts for asset management after death.
 However, when it comes to the individual requirements of minors, surviving spouses and dependents with special needs, you have access to unique testamentary trust options for estate planning.

 Not sure where to start?
-Contact Capital Legacy today to not only get your will drafted for free, but also to have the testamentary trust types explained by one of our expert consultants.
+Contact us to get your will drafted for free and to get all the information about testamentary trust types from our expert consultants.